Welcome!

 Did you delete all darlings?
 “Darling” words/lines or “darling” characters are ones that if deleted, nothing about the story would change. *Note – a darling might be something taking up too much real estate in your story without contributing as a “foil” or to the aboutness, story beat, emotional state, character reveal and reason to root, stakes, goal, or rising tension.
 A darling might also be something that takes your readers down an unintended different path.

 Have you checked the pace of your story by making a pb dummy?
+My favorite picture book dummy templates are provided for FREE by author/illustrator Debbi Ridpath Ohi.

 After you make your dummy have you searched for ways to be more concise?